Home

 Register

-Russian soldier Vadim Shishimarin, 21, suspected of violations of the laws and norms of war, stands inside a cage during a courtroom hearing, amid Russia's invasion of Ukraine, in Kyiv, Ukraine Might 23, 2022.
+Russian soldier Vadim Shishimarin, 21, suspected of violations of the laws and norms of battle, stands inside a cage during a courtroom hearing, amid Russia's invasion of Ukraine, in Kyiv, Ukraine Might 23, 2022.
 REUTERS/Viacheslav Ratynskyi

-Learn More
+Learn Extra

 BAR SET 'VERY HIGH'

-The court reached its verdict five days after holding its first full hearing.
+The court docket reached its verdict 5 days after holding its first full listening to.

 Register